lukkasmatteus00/csc_challenge/README.md

 ---
 ## Final Considerations
 ```
-In summary, the challenge was fun, I can apply some techniques in the tests and try to make it as simple as possible.
+In summary, the challenge was funny, I was able to apply some techniques in the tests and try to make it as simple as possible.
 I hope I was able to show what was requested.
 ```
 During the automation of the requested scenarios, I noticed that the application did not create new register and also did not persist the updates made.
 Although the application presents a success message for the actions mentioned above.